SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/stages.md

 # Stalled, sold and lost sales

 In the **Stage** field in the Sale screen, you can set the sale to **Sold** or **Lost**.
 You can also check the **Stalled** checkbox below this field if you want put the sales process on hold.
-If you do this, the fields underneath change, along with the icon at the upper left of the Sale screen.
+If you do this, the fields below change, along with the icon at the upper left of the Sale screen.

-For individual sale types, a list of stages, as defined in SuperOffice Settings and maintenance, is also displayed.
+For individual sale types, a list of stages is also displayed, as defined in SuperOffice Settings and maintenance.
 [Read more about sales guides][1].

 | Icon | Meaning |
 |---|---|